Craig Marshall Chief Executive Officer Read more

 James holds a First Class Honours Degree in Pharmaceutical Science from London Metropolitan University, and a Masters Degree in Engineering & Management of Manufacturing Systems from Cranfield University.
 James holds industrial certification as a Lean Six Sigma Green Belt, Lean Leader, Kaizen Leader, and is a Member of the Institute of Management Services.

-Chris Morris Director of Clinical Support and Training Read more
+Chris Morris Global Director of Clinical Support and Training Read more

-Chris joined OrganOx in 2014 and leads the European Clinical Specialist team.
+Chris joined OrganOx in 2014 and leads the Global Clinical Specialist team.

 Chris is an active, registered Clinical Perfusion Scientist, with 20 years’ experience in the NHS.
 Chris trained at King’s College Hospital London, before becoming manager of their Liver Transplant Perfusion team.